 We will stop and nibble on a light boxed lunch en-route before gearing up for our afternoon wildlife viewing in the Serengeti.
 It’s a sight to be seen: the big cats often spend these hours lying drowsily about the plains and up in the trees while many antelope and other animals continue to graze.

-Our journey to the next Nyumba camp will offer plenty of wildlife sighting along the way.
+Our journey to our oasis for the next two nights, the Four Seasons Serengeti,will offer plenty of wildlife sighting along the way.
 Perhaps we will come across a chase between predator and prey; maybe we will spot a wake of vultures; maybe we will be lucky enough to find a leopard dozing off high in the limbs of an acacia tree.